lirazelkrieff/Personal-Projects/Alcoholic Drinks Preferences/README.md

 - district - geographic location in Israel
 - education_level
 - favourite_drink

-To enhance the presentation and accessibility of the findings, I have transformed the original spreadsheet into a CSV file and created an interactive dashboard using Tableau.
-This visualization provides a comprehensive overview of the research results, allowing for a deeper understanding of the relationships between alcoholic beverage preferences and various demographic variables.

 Feel free to explore the dashboard and engage with the interactive features to gain valuable insights into the intricate connections uncovered by the research. https://public.tableau.com/views/AlcoholicDrinksPreferencesinIsrael/educationgender